slickalpha/autoconfigsrv/README.md

 # autoconfigsrv - RC plugin to fetch DNS SRV records

-Roundcube plugin is an easy fix to fetch DNS SRV records following RFC 6186 and 6764 for hosts and webdav.
+Roundcube plugin to fetch DNS SRV records following RFC 6186 and 6764 for hosts and webdav.
 PR welcome.

 # Installation